nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Exiting the program: `exit`

-Exits the program without saving expense list.
+Exits the program with all expenses saved.

 Format: `exit`